joeky888/dotfile/Software/XnViewMP.md

 Set XnView as default program for Win10+
 =====
-* Windows Settings -> System -> Default apps -> set defaults by app -> Select XnView (on the left side) -> Choose defaults for this program -> check all
+* Windows Settings -> Apps -> Default apps -> set defaults by app -> Select XnView (on the left side) -> Choose defaults for this program -> check all